jygastaud/ubuntu-installer/README.md

 ## Plan

-* Add the following tools ?
+* Add the following tools
   * IntelliJ
-* Complete tags for all roles and tools
+  * Others?
+Create an issue!
 * Update README to allow partial installation based on tags